 A Quick and Easy Fix For Tight Adductors

 The main function of your adductors is to pull your legs towards each other (think of adding to your body).
-They also play a major role in creating rotation in the hips and stability in the knees.
+They stabilize movement, play a major role in creating rotation in the hips, and they stabilize the knees.

-When the adductors become tight, they can collapse your knees inward slowly over time, creating instability.
+When the adductors become tight, the resulting instability can cause arch problems or collapse your knees inward slowly over time.
 Many know this as ‘knock knees.’
 But when your adductors are both strong and flexible, they can be a great source of power and stability.
 Read on for ways to keep your adductors mobile and fully functional.

-One of the most effective stretches for your adductor muscles is the pancake stretch, inspired by the GB Stretch Series.
+One of the most effective stretches for your adductors is the pancake stretch, inspired by the GB Stretch Series.
 To achieve the best results from this pancake position, it is key to follow these simple cues described below.

 The first and most important training secret for stretching your adductors is to place your hips in the correct position.
 From seated, straddle your legs to form a 90-degree angle in the groin area.
 This will allow you to rotate the top of your pelvis forward so that you are slightly arching your back.
 Only in this position will you be able to lengthen your hamstrings and inner thighs for a deep stretch.